zhengli97/ATPrompt/README.md

 <figcaption class="content has-text-left" style="word-break:normal">Figure 2.
 An illustration of the computation process for shallow and deep versions.  </figcaption>

-### Highlights
+## Highlights

 (1).
-We introduce an attribute-templated prompt learning method for VLMs that utilizes universal attributes to regularize the learning of soft prompts.
+We introduce an attribute-anchored prompt learning method for VLMs that utilizes universal attributes to regularize the learning of soft prompts.

 (2).
 We introduce a differentiable attribute search method that learns to determine the appropriate attribute content and quantity.